-\Includes tax mill levy based on median home price distributed equally over 12 months.
-Green on the chart indicates South Metro Water Providers.
+Includes tax mill levy based on median home price distributed equally over 12 months.

 For stormwater fees, a similar comparison was performed.
 While this is not a comprehensive list of all providers, it shows some of the key stormwater providers in our area.
 The data indicates that Castle Rock's proposed fees are consistent with many of the other local providers.
 It is important to note that some jurisdictions handle stormwater through general taxes instead of having a stormwater utility.
 The results of the comparisons are as follows: